EZ-Robotics/peewee/README.md

  * `set_pid.cpp` setting PID and calculating paths
  * `slew.cpp` ramps up max speed for the start of movements
  * `tracking.cpp` calculates coordinates with motor encoders and IMU

+## License
+This project is licensed under the Mozilla Public License, version 2.0 - see the [LICENSE](LICENSE) file for the full license.